pingcap/docs-tidb-operator/en/benchmark-sysbench.md

 > **Note:**
 >
-> The usable machine types vary among GCP regions.
+> The usable machine types vary among Google Cloud regions.
 In the test, the disk also performs differently.
 Therefore, only the machines in us-central1 are applied for test.

 #### Disk